-I think that to be a better street photographer I must be faster by shooting.
-What I mean is that, while shooting on the streets, I must think less and be more intuitive.
+I think that to be a better street photographer I must shoot faster to not lost the ‘decisive moment’.
+To shoot faster in street photography means that I must think less and be more intuitive.

 It’s hard to not be able to shoot street photography normally because of the pandemic.
 I really miss to walk for hours on the streets, walk close to people,… .
 During this period I reflected on what street photography really means for me.

 Here are 5 things I love about street photography:

 I’ve always been fascinated about shooting urban landscapes and during this years I captured different different pictures of different industries.
 I use to shoot industries for different reasons like capturing the impact of industrial areas in a city but the most important thing is to capture the impact of this areas on the environment and on human beings health.

 I have never defined myself a street photographer, an urban landscape photographer, a landscape photographer and so on.
 No, I’m only a human being with a phone as a camera and shoot everything I like, that can be people on the streets, buildings or shoot in the nature.

 When it comes to shoot photographs I’ve no excuses to not just go out and shoot.